Dr. Elaine Y. Kuo, DVM, MS, CVA

 Associate Veterinarian

 Dr. Beth Hirsch is a veterinarian certified in animal chiropractic (AVCA) and acupuncture (CVA) who is very passionate about offering holistic treatment options for her patients.
-She is also a Fear Free Certified professional.
+She specializes in ensuring every client feels heard and have all their questions answered; as well as focusing on fear-free animal handling.

-Dr. Hirsch aims to discover and address the root problems of disease and offer individualized holistically focused patient care.
-After graduation from The Ohio State University College of Veterinary Medicine, she pursued equine veterinary medicine for the first 11 years of her veterinary career, working mainly with horses and alpacas.
+Dr Hirsch graduated from Ohio State University College of Veterinary Medicine and she pursued equine veterinary medicine for the first 11 years of her veterinary career, working mainly with horses and alpacas.
 Her passion for holistic medicine led to a change towards focus solely on holistic veterinary medicine for dogs and cats, with an emphasis on hands-on chiropractic care.

 Dr. Hirsch has a Bachelor of Medicine degree in Equine Science/Pre-veterinary Medicine from Otterbein College, Ohio.
 Graduated veterinary school at Ohio State University in 2008.
 Completed a 1 year internship at a lameness/sports horse practice and finished her certification in acupuncture at the Chi Institute in 2009.
 She became certified in AVCA chiropractic adjustment in 2015.
 She has pursued some Fear Free training as she aims to try to minimize stress for her patients.
 She embraces learning professionally and recently became Reiki Level 1 certified.